krustowski/crazy-race-life-2/README.md

     + Custom races all across the map
     + Air, ground and naval
     + Stunts
++ Rampage Missions (experimental)
+	+ 5-minute long clashes with NPC on the street
 + Real Estate
     + Custom spawn point
     + Custom vehicle attached (including the modifitaions)